 In terms of the culture differences and the power outages and stuff like that, it’s always going to happen.
 With us, communication’s incredibly important.
 I have over 100 workers in my team.
 I have lots of people that overlap in skills and they’re more than happy to sub in for each other as well.

 Even if my workers have a power outage, we don’t hire anyone unless they have Viber or WhatsApp on a smartphone.
-If our workers have a power outage or anything like that, they’re still able to contact the client.
+If workers from the marketplace have a power outage or anything like that, they’re still able to contact the client.